-- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL - DSLs (or other appropriate school staff, for example, class teacher) will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required - DSLs will signpost and refer to appropriate support agencies - DSLs will lead on TAF meetings where is it appropriate for them to do so - DSLs will follow the local safeguarding processes and refer to Children's Social Care where Early Help has not been successful in reducing risk and meeting unmet needs using the Levels of Need contained within Working Well with Children and Families in Lancashire guidance
+- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL. - DSLs (or other appropriate school staff, for example, class teacher) will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required. - DSLs will signpost and refer to appropriate support agencies. - DSLs will lead on TAF meetings where is it appropriate for them to do so. - DSLs will follow the local safeguarding processes and refer to Working Well with Children and Families in Lancashire guidance using the Continuum of Need.